HyperHypez/Brainwave-Apocalypse/README.md

 -Background music during the gameplay.
 -Health status to indicate how well the player is (UI Element)

+Major changes for Assignment 8:
+(Harrison Vu)
+-Created and designed intro scene in giving the background of the game.
+-Implemented rim lighting shaders, in adding some effects to some zombies.
+-Added planes to the stairs so that player can walk up stairs w/o jumping.
+(Alpha Feedback) -Added in a helicopter checkpoint for player to reach and finish game.

+(Jakub Pekala)
+-Implemented final color (with red tint) shaders to super zombies, giving player easy indication -Created and designed outro scene in ending the game and to provide credits.
+-Fixed scripting for UI and scene switching.
+After win or lose scene gives you an option to try again.
+(Alpha Feedback) -Added an instructions screen to start menu in helping player to figure out controls and goal of game.(Alpha Feedback)

+(Al Kaleshi)
+-Updated and fixed the health system, where zombies attacks will drain health properly.
+(Alpha Feedback) -Added a death screen, when health drained at 0.
+Will tell player game is over and to try again.
+(Alpha Feedback) -Implemented cubemap reflection shaders.
+To give a few zombies a metallic look

 Further Infomation & References in Design Document